 8. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING SUSTAINABLE FOOD?

 Focus on biodiversity through ecology and reduce climate imprint from food.
-We increased the organic share of food from 30% to 90% over four festivals, and in 2019 alone, 130 stalls sold more 1.6 million OF WHAT?, of which every fifth was 100% organic.
+We increased the organic share of food from 30% to 90% over four festivals, and in 2019 alone, 130 stalls sold more 1.6 million, of which every fifth was 100% organic.
 It has taken years of planning to get here, and we have been in close dialogue with stalls, associations and suppliers from the very beginning.
 At the same time, we are increasing the number of plant-based dishes.

 9. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING A SUSTAINABLE USE OF MATERIALS AND COMMUNICATION?